 - Original Police or Prior Police — Vehicles formerly used by law enforcement and which usually have high mileage

-- Non-USA — Vehicles manufactured for sale and use outside the United States that have been converted to meet federal and California safety and emissions standards
+- Grey Market (Non-USA) — Vehicles manufactured for sale and use outside the United States that have been converted to meet federal and California safety and emissions standards

 - Warranty Return or Lemon Law Buyback — Vehicles that have been returned to the manufacturer under California’s Lemon Law